CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/.travis.yml | Used by Travis CI for testing (not required for proper function of the script).
 /vault/aggregator.php | IP aggregator.
 /vault/cache.dat | Cache data.
+/vault/cache.dat.safety | Generated as a safety mechanism when needed.
 /vault/cidramblocklists.dat | Metadata file for Macmathan's optional blocklists; Used by the front-end updates page.
 /vault/cli.php | CLI handler.
 /vault/components.dat | Components metadata file; Used by the front-end updates page.